rahulvellukkeel/FileManagementSystem/README.md

-# slearnproj1
-Project for phase one of simplilearn course
+# Simplilearn phase 1 project

 A file management system where you can create, delete, and search for files Uses java